aurorascharff/next15-filterlist/STEPS.md

 ## Go through the code

 - Async layout.tsx server component
 - Show the different data files just querying a db, been made dynamic with connection() and slowed with slow().
-(In the future of Next.js with dynamicIO as announced on the keynote, this would become dynamic by default and we would rather opt in to static.)
+(In the future of Next.js with dynamicIO, this would become dynamic by default and we would rather opt in to static.)
 - Mention each component in the file, search and form, children:
-- Async [tab] page.tsx server components, we are querying our db based on filters directly based on the filters inside this server component.
+- Dynamic route [tab], async page.tsx server components, we are querying our db based on filters directly based on the filters inside this server component.
 - Dynamic requests, static is easy because this could be run in the build, but this is dynamic data.
-We have to await at runtime.
+We have to await at reqeust time.
 - Basically, want we want to do is elevate the speed, interactivity and UX of this app, and improve the web vitals that are bad without worsening the good ones.

 ## Improve the UX when switching tabs